oyvach/matched-filtering-mock-bias/README.md

-# matched-filtering-mock-bias
+# Charged Black Hole Mergers: Orbit Circularisation and Chirp mass Bias
-Containing code used in our article "Charged Black Hole Mergers: Orbit Circularisation and Chirp Mass Bias"
+Containing code used in our article with the above title.

 ## OrbitEvol.ipynb
 Code used in first part of the paper, plotting analytical solutions and performing numerics for evolcing orbital parameters under back-reaction of the electromagnetic emission.
 If you want to change the initial conditions/step-size/other, be sure that the code stops evolving a parameter once it reaches zero within some tolerance for these new choices.
 Plots used in paper produced by the code as it is.